ericjgruber/Twitterz/README.md

 The project uses this library: https://github.com/abraham/twitteroauth.

 For this to work, you'll need to create an auth.php file in the project root.
-In it, you'll need the following, available with a dev account from https://apps.twitter.com/.

 The code for that file is as follows: